gvwilson/thirdbit/src/fiction/santas/index.md

 but eventually decided that he didn't want to get the former in trouble and didn't know what to say to the latter.
-He thought about telling Captain Clausbeard his plans as well, but after he and some of his crew tried to dismantle one of the Elfabot's minions, they were put under double watch.
+He thought about telling Captain Clausbeard his plans as well, but after he and some of his crew tried to dismantle one of Elfabot's minions, they were put under double watch.

 He felt strangely calm as he laced up his boots and donned his parka,